JoshGo6/xargs-tutorial/xargs-exec-and-piping.md

 Both `xargs` and `find ... -exec` can be used to execute commands on the output from `find`, but they work in different ways, and each one is better suited to particular scenarios.

-### xargs
+The following are some of the advantages that `xargs` over `find...-exec`:

-1. **Batch Execution**: `xargs` can pass a large number of arguments to a single command invocation, which can make it faster for commands that are expensive to start up.
+- **Batch execution**: It can pass a large number of arguments to a single command invocation, which can be more efficient for commands that are expensive to start up.

-2. **Flexibility**: `xargs` is a separate utility that can be used with any command that reads from standard input.
-It's not tied to `find`, so you can use it in a wider variety of contexts.

-3. **Delimiter Support**: With `-0` or `-d`, `xargs` can handle filenames or arguments that contain spaces, newlines, or other special characters.

-4. **Error Handling**: `xargs` has options for more complex error handling (`-P` for parallelism, `--arg-file`, etc.).

-5. **Resource Limits**: `xargs` takes care of dividing the list into sublists small enough to be acceptable to the executed command, respecting the system's command-line length limit.
+- **Resource Limits**: It divides the list of arguments into sublists small enough to be acceptable to the executed command, respecting the system's command-line length limit.

-6. **Custom Formatting**: You can use `xargs` to insert arguments at specific positions in the command line using the `-I` flag.

 ### find ... -exec